Jon Hawkings (he, him)

 Jon is an environmental biogeochemist originally from the United Kingdom.
 He received his undergraduate degree in Physical Geography from the University of Bristol.
 It was at Bristol that he fell in love with ice and biogeochemistry.
 He graduated with a MSci degree in 2009, went to Svalbard as a research assistant for three months and then took a break from academia.

 In 2011, he returned to the University of Bristol to undertake a PhD in Polar Biogeochemistry with Jemma Wadham and Martyn Tranter, graduating in 2015.
-He was a postdoctoral research associate for three years also at the University of Bristol and worked on three projects, two as Researcher Co-I. In 2018 he was award a European Commission funded Marie Skłodowska-Curie Actions Global Fellowship where he spent three years working with Rob Spencer’s lab at Florida State University and Liane Benning’s lab at GFZ Potsdam.
+He was a postdoctoral research associate for three years also at the University of Bristol and worked on three projects, two as Researcher Co-I. In 2018 he was awarded a European Commission funded Marie Skłodowska-Curie Actions Global Fellowship where he spent three years working with Rob Spencer’s lab at Florida State University and Liane Benning’s lab at GFZ Potsdam.

 Jon joined Penn in the fall of 2021 as Assistant Professor of Earth and Environmental Science and leads the Penn BiCycles Lab.